From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Method

 Upon obtaining the initial plan, EviPath generates the solution by iteratively simulating an agent's task problem-solving process.
 Each iteration consists of two primary steps: \textit{think} and \textit{action}.

-\paragraph{Think.} In this step, the planner of a RAG agent reviews answers to sub-questions resolved in preceding iterations $A_{i-1}$ and identifies the set of remaining sub-questions that are both solvable and essential to pursue in the current iteration.
+\paragraph{Think.} In this step, the planner of an RAG agent reviews answers to sub-questions resolved in preceding iterations $A_{i-1}$ and identifies the set of remaining sub-questions that are both solvable and essential to pursue in the current iteration.
 It then generates its internal monologue, or ``thoughts'' $\mathcal{R}_i$, enclosed within \texttt{<think>} and \texttt{</think>} tags.
-These thoughts detail: (i)~the instantiation of previously underspecified variables, (ii) a prioritized set of sub-goals for the current step, and (iii) the resulting updates to the previous plan, and the dependencies among sub-questions.
-To maintain alignment with the target of the original question, the thought generation process is conditioned on the current agent state, $s_i=\left\{\mathcal{P}, \{\mathcal{R}_j\}_{j=1}^{i-1}, \{Q_j\}_{j=1}^{i-1}, \{A_j\}_{j=1}^{i-1}\right\}$ , along with the final answer $a$, and golden evidence set $\mathcal{\hat{\mathcal{F}}}$.
+These thoughts detail: (i)~the instantiation of previously underspecified variables, (ii) a prioritized set of sub-goals for the current step, and (iii) the resulting updates to the previous plan.
+To align with the target of the original question, the thought generation process is conditioned on the current agent state, $s_i=\left\{\mathcal{P}, \{\mathcal{R}_j\}_{j=1}^{i-1}, \{Q_j\}_{j=1}^{i-1}, \{A_j\}_{j=1}^{i-1}\right\}$ , along with the final answer $a$, and golden evidence set $\mathcal{\hat{\mathcal{F}}}$.
 This step is formulated as:

 \paragraph{Action.} In this step, the planner translates the priorized sub-goal(s) from its thought into concrete, executable retrieval queries $Q_i$.
 Specifically, the retrieval intent is explicitly rendered within \texttt{<action>} and \texttt{</action>} tags.
 Each retrieval query is written as a complete sub-question $q_j \in Q_i$ that can be executed independently.
-Similarly, let $m_i$ to be the number of sub-questions needs to be solved in the $i$-th step, we have the objective function:
+Similarly, let $m_i$ be the number of sub-questions that need to be solved in the $i$-th step, we have the objective function: